Diet adaptation in dogs

 Speciation with gene flow in Heliconius butterflies

-This was my Master’s thesis research project.
+Master’s thesis project.

 2013 – 2014

-Sequencing of whole genomes in non-model organisms provide new insights into the genomic architecture of speciation.
+Sequencing of whole genomes in non-model organisms provides new insights into the genomic architecture of speciation.
 There is particularly widespread interest in patterns of divergence with ongoing gene flow.
 Theory predicts that in the face of gene flow the differentiation between genomic regions under selection and the rest of the genome will be more pronounced than in the case of allopatric divergence.
-These regions of divergences are named “islands of speciation” and as speciation proceeds, these “islands” are expected to growth into “continents”.
+These regions of divergences are named “islands of speciation” and as speciation proceeds, these “islands” are expected to grow into “continents”.

 Gene expression in different organs of hybrid sculpins

-This was my 6-months research training project during the Master’s studies
+6-months research training project during Master’s studies

 Sep 2012 – Feb 2013